estelle/flexbox/draft/04_flex_examples.md

       width: 100%;
     }

 We code mobile first, which gives us the look of figure ?.
 We start off with very little CSS needed for the mobile version.
-By default, everything is laid out as if we had set flex: column, with the exception of the navigation, which needs to be `display: flex` for the control we need.
+By default, everything is laid out as if we had set flex: column.
+The only place we need to create a flex container is the navigation, which needs to be `display: flex` for the control we need.

-We want all the links in the navigation to be the same width, so we can't default to a flex of being allowed to grow but not shrink with a basis of `auto`.
+We want all the links in the navigation to be the same width, no matter the number of characters, so we need to use `0` for the basis.
 We declared `flex: 0%` on all the links which equally distributes all the container's space to the items, no matter how many we have.
-We could have also declared `flex: 1 1 0%;`, `flex: 15 78 0%;`, or `flex: 18;` to get the same effect.
+We could have also declared `flex: 1 1 0%;`, `flex: 15 78 0%;`, or `flex: 18;` to get the same effect - as long as the same value was used on all the flex children.

 To create links that are proportional to their content, we would have set the flex-basis to `auto` with no inherited `width` value.
-When supported, we'll be able to use `content`.
+When supported, we'll be able to use `content` as the `flex-basis` value.

 We also added a button width of 100%.

     @media screen and (min-width: 40em) {
         body, main, section {